andyjakubowski/kingly-site/src/v1/api/index.md

 - a machine always transitions towards an atomic state at the end of event processing
 - on that path towards an atomic target state, all intermediary extended state updates are performed.
 Guards and action factories on that path are thus receiving a possibly evolving extended state.
 The computed outputs will be aggregated in an array of outputs.

-The aforedescribed behaviour is loosely summarized here:
+The aforedescribed behavior is loosely summarized here:

 {% fig %}
 ![event processing](../../api-assets/FSM%20event%20processing%20semantics.png)